-In this week''s report, the CFB published term sheets for 42 new proposed placements from the mining, oil/gas (termed metals and energy in the report) and technology sectors.
-Of those, 31 were for mining stocks, eight for oil/gas stocks, and three for technology stocks, with the total value of new proposals reaching over $1,065m.
-Nine of these placements were designated a ''flow through'' issuance and there was one new debenture offering.
-The largest new public proposal was by Crescent Point Energy Corp (CPG.TO), which launched an offering consisting of 18.75m shares at a price of $40 for gross proceeds of $750m in a placement led by BMO Capital Markets.
+In this week's report, the CFB published term sheets for 23 new proposed placements from the mining, oil/gas (termed metals and energy in the report) and technology sectors.
+Of those, 18 were for mining stocks, three for oil/gas stocks, and two for technology, with the total value of new proposals reaching over $304m.
+None of these placements were designated a 'flow through' issuance and there were no new debenture offerings.
+The largest new public proposal was by Banro Corp (BAA.TO), which launched a share offering consisting of 2.4m preferred shares and 1.6m common shares at a price of USD$25 for gross proceeds of USD$100m in a brokered placement.

-The CFB also tracked six amendments, two cancellations, and two overallotments to placements published at the end of the weekly report.
-To date, there have been 425 weekly reports created by CFB; backdated reports can be obtained by subscribers.
+The CFB also tracked one amendment, three cancellations, and one overallotment to placements published at the end of the weekly report.
+To date, there have been over 400 weekly reports created by CFB; backdated reports can be obtained by subscribers.

 Click HERE to download the summary.